junxit/us-congress-bills-113/metadata.md

 - 2014-07-24 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6790)
 - 2014-07-24 — The previous question was ordered pursuant to the rule. (consideration: CR H6789)
 - 2014-07-24 — The rule provides for the consideration of H.R.
 3393 and H.R.
 4935 under a closed rule.
+- 2014-07-28 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-07-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 493.